 What is Consciousness?
 It’s been described as having the qualities of our highest Self, just in bigger form – such as freedom, power, and playfulness.
 So, coming from the space within ourselves where we feel these qualities is as close as we can get.

 Here are 2 easy steps to making your choices Consciously this week, Mama:

 1. What would you do if you had all the time, money, and resources in the world?

-So when I am working with moms looking for a career change, I have her do this among many other conscious choice exercises: what would you be doing this week if you had all the time in the world?
+When I am working with moms looking for a career change, I have her do this (among many other conscious choice exercises): what would you be doing this week if you had all the time in the world?
 Traveling, writing, re-doing your bathroom?

 Then, write down 5 things you like about your choice.

-Finally, looking at your time, money and resources, refine your list into the next steps that will still result in what you want.
-Ie, I can’t pay to travel to the Italian Riviera, but maybe I can get a business to support my going to their resort in Ojai by writing about my experience.
-Or, if I find 3 people who will let me re-do their bathroom for them, I can afford childcare long enough to re-tile mine.
+Finally, looking at your time, money and resources; refine your list into the next steps that will still result in what you want.
+For instance, if can’t pay to travel to the Italian Riviera then maybe you can get a resort in Ojai to host you for the weekend, in exchange for a review.